ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

     - project: 'ska-telescope/templates-repository'
       file: 'gitlab-ci/includes/build_wheel.yml'

-This will build a *Python* wheel that can then will be published to the Central Artefact Repository (when a tag is available).
-The above job will also build a wheel on each commit.
+This will build a *Python* wheel that can be published to the Central Artefact Repository (when a tag is available).
+The above job will also build a wheel on each commit and publish the wheel into the gitlab package repository of the project.

 Publishing using ``poetry``: